numberscope/frontscope/doc/onboarding.md

 7. If you plan to submit new code to become part of Numberscope at some time in the future, it is best to "fork" (make your own copy of) the repository:
     - Go to https://github.com/numberscope/frontscope.
-    - Click the "Fork" button (in the upper right as of this writing) If you just want to run from source it's not strictly necessary, and you can fork later, it's just a little more complicated.
+    - Click the "Fork" button (in the upper right as of this writing).
+If you just want to run from source it's not strictly necessary, and you can fork later, it's just a little more complicated.
 If you want your own fork, use command A, otherwise use command B.